 A postgraduate education is typically an essential component of a global development professional’s career path.
 A quick peek at the job postings on Devex or other job boards will reveal that an overwhelming majority require, or strongly prefer, candidates with a master’s level education or higher.

 In fact, 79 percent of professionals believe the global development workers of the future will need a postgraduate degree to be successful in their careers, according to a Devex study conducted in partnership with the U.S. Agency for International Development and Population Services International.

 More on graduate school and your global development career:

 But even if you’ve decided to pursue a master’s degree, how do you narrow your choices of study?

-Amaster’s in international development or international relations can be an obvious and sound choice for those looking to propel their career in international development.
-It was ranked as the number one most in-demand degree for future hires in a Devex survey of recruiters the past two years in a row.
+A master’s in international development or international relations can be an obvious and sound choice for those looking to propel their career in international development.
+It was ranked as the number one most in-demand degree for future hires in a Devex survey of recruiters the past three years in a row.